-The Rights for Children and Youth Partnership: Strengthening Collaboration in the Americas (RCYP) is a SSHRC funded project.
-The goal of this project is to increase knowledge and factors that either support or hinder the protection of children and youth rights in the Caribbean, Central American and disproportionately represented populations in Canada.
-This project features a collaboration of research from universities, government, and non-government, and international organizations.
-Researchers involved in the project come from eight different countries around the world including: Canada, Dominican Republic, El Salvador, Guatemala, Honduras, Jamaica, Nicaragua and Trinidad & Tobago.
+The Rights for Children and Youth Partnership (RCYP) project is a six-year research and evidence creation developed to increase knowledge of factors that support or hinder the protection of children and youth rights in Central America and the Caribbean, as well as their diaspora populations in Canada.
+Project collaborators and activities span seven countries: Canada, Dominican Republic, El Salvador, Guatemala, Honduras, Jamaica, and Trinidad & Tobago.

 What We Do

-In order to fully understand the complexity of migration experience, we will examine push/pull factors and perform a historical-structuralist analysis of both migration systems and transnationalism.
+We are examining push/pull factors of immigration, and performing a historical-structuralist analysis of migration systems and transnationalism.

-Across all identified populations, we will measure political, institutional, economic, and social forms of violence as varying life course experiences among children and youth.
+We are measuring political, institutional, economic and social forms of violence as varying life course experiences amongst children and youth.

 Social Media & ICT